mnbroatch/yarn-bound/README.md

 A minified version exists at `yarn-bound/dist/yarn-bound.min.js`.

-If you need compatibility with internet explorer, you can transpile for yourself or use `yarn-bound/dist/yarn-bound.ie.js`.

 If you want to transpile for yourself, use `import YarnBound from 'yarn-bound/src/index'` and make sure your transpiler isn't ignoring it.
+You will also need to transpile `@mnbroatch/bondage`

+A version compatibile with internet explorer is at `yarn-bound/dist/yarn-bound.ie.js`.